 Phil has been described as “the consummate trusted advisor,” who is “very practical and determined to get the deal closed,” and who “consistently excels at solving client’s complex problems.”
 Phil routinely taps into a broad network of middle market contacts to help clients source new transaction opportunities, identify sources of capital, hire key employees and engage other key service providers from investment bankers to accountants.
 Phil believes that: “as lawyers we have to do a lot more than just provide excellent service and work; we need to understand our client’s business and find ways to add value to their business.”

-When Phil is not on his phone or in front of his computer, he is likely spending time with his family or walking his English Springer Spaniels through the woods, occasionally skeet shooting, sometimes competing in triathlons and always happy to share a single malt scotch.
+When Phil is not on his phone or in front of his computer, he is likely spending time with his family or walking his English Springer Spaniels through the woods, occasionally skeet shooting, sometimes competing in triathlons and always happy to share a single malt scotch or a tequila.
 If not for the complete intellectual engagement of working with a wonderful group of clients, Phil would enjoy being a safari guide in the Okavango Delta.

-I have almost 20 years of experience in middle market corporate transactional work, including mergers, acquisitions, leveraged buyouts, joint ventures, startups, shareholder disputes and venture capital financing.
+I have more than 20 years of experience in middle market corporate transactional work, including mergers, acquisitions, leveraged buyouts, joint ventures, startups, shareholder disputes and venture capital financing.
 Nixon Peabody’s platform enables our team to represent the full range of clients at any one time.
-By way of example, we recently worked on the following transactions:
+By way of example, we recently worked on the following transactions.:

 This is just a small sample of recent work, but illustrates the breadth of experience and our capabilities.
 Often I find myself in a familiar negotiation that I have been involved in before, but wearing a different hat.
 Sometimes it is advising the investor, but other times it is the target in a similar type of transaction.
 Sometimes it is advising the seller on how to secure the best deal, but often it is the buyer on how to become the winning bidder.
 Sometimes it is the board of directors on how to best deal with an important issue, but other times it is representing the management team on how best to manage their board of directors.
 The experience of sitting on each side of the table has been invaluable in providing practical and relevant advice to each client.

-Our clients continue to be tested to manage in a very unsettled market, especially given the uncertainty created by the change in the Executive Branch.
+Our clients continue to be tested to manage in an unsettled market, especially given the uncertainty of when the current economic climate might change.
 Both strategics and financial sponsors are going to have a tougher time identifying good prospective sellers and then winning and closing the transaction.
-Prospective buyers are going to be challenged to be very thoughtful on how to assess and allocate risk in their transactions.
+Prospective buyers are going to be challenged to be very thoughtful on how to assess and allocate risk in their transactions, especially when paying a premium.
 Through it all, I think the middle market continues to present great opportunities for savvy dealmakers to find and create value for their investors and stockholders.

 06.13.17 | Boston, MA